DM8tyProgrammer/mighty-articles/editor-config.md

 ## In action

-You create a file named `.editorconfig` in your project root and don't forget to commit the file!
+You create a file named `.editorconfig` in your project root.
 The file is collections of rules; each rule is simple key-value pair separated by `=`.
 The first rule you write:

 ```ini
 root = true